sgoeschl/gatling-blueprint-project/README.md

 A REST API example showing JSON response handling

-* Assuming the following coordinates `github-tenant-functional-local`
+* Assuming the following coordinates `githubapi-github-functional-local`
 * For a non-performance tests the JSON responses are pretty-printed and saved

 ```scala